What kind of companies are federally regulated and what does that mean?

 There are some industries that are governed by federal law as they are Canada-wide industries, crossing borders with their business, or because the Constitution Act, 1867 has specifically designated them as being under Federal jurisdiction.
 However, the vast majority of employees are governed by Provincial law as their business pertains specifically to the province in which they are operating.

 For instance, someone working at a bank is governed by the Canada Labour Code, even if that bank has only a single branch in one province because the Constitution Act has designated banking to be under Federal jurisdiction.

-For instance someone working at a bank is governed by the Canada Labour Code, whereas the employee working in the corner store, accountant office, or even for an insurance company owned by the same bank would be under the Ontario Employment Standards Act, 2000
+By contrast, the employee working in a retail store (even if for a nation-wide chain) or even for an insurance company owned by the same bank would be under the Ontario Employment Standards Act, 2000.

 The Federal matters are ones that were considered of national importance.
 From grain elevators in 1867 when the Constitution Act, 1867 was signed, to Uranium Processing today.

 The main sectors governed by the Canada Labour Code

 - Airports, and Air transportation (ex.
 Air Canada)

 - Television, Telephone, Radio and Cable systems (ex.
 Rogers/Bell)

 In practice, all matters which are not federally regulated are, by default, provincially regulated.

 The test for whether the matter is provincially regulated, or federally regulated is fact-specific and legally based.
 For instance, if a transportation company starts regularly running across provincial boundaries it will become federally regulated.